-Previous participants have investigated micro electrical systems and nanotechnology, occupational medicine and industrial hygiene, robot manipulation and uncertainty modeling, and perception and attention.
+Previous participants have investigated micro electrical systems and nanotechnology, food biotechnology, robot manipulation and uncertainty modeling, computer aided surgery technology, perception and attention, and many other cutting-edge topics.
 Time in the lab is estimated to be 30 or more hours per week, including weekly team meetings, with some variability based on the project and lab team to which a student is assigned.

 Use the following resources to learn more:

 · MyEAP Course Catalog includes descriptions of the two courses.
 Additional coursework is not available.

 · Host institution online catalogs or course listings: